NickHeiner/upgrade-yarn-workspaces-deps/README.md

 Solution:

 ```
-$ upgrade-yarn-workspaces-deps/index.js --pattern <regex that will match the package name you want to upgrade>
+$ upgrade-yarn-workspaces-deps --pattern <regex that will match the package name you want to upgrade>
 ```

 For instance, to upgrade all Jest-related packages: